sav-che/TL-2/Authors/Widder, Felix Josef {std. Widder}.md

-> [!cite] BHL link: this entry starts at [page 259](https://www.biodiversitylibrary.org/item/103250#page/319/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 259](https://www.biodiversitylibrary.org/page/33066599) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Widder, Felix Josef (1892-1974), Austrian botanist; studied at the k.k.
 Carl-Franzens-Universität Graz 1910; on active service in World War I 1914-1919; Dr. phil.
 Graz 1919; assistant at the Institut für systematische Botanik, Graz 1919-1936; Unger prize 1920; habil.
-1926; extra-ordinary professor of botany 1932; interim director of the Institute 1934-1936; director of the Institute and Botanical Garden 1936; on active service in World War II 1940-1943, regular professor of botany 1950, from 1964 emeritus professor. (*Widder*).
+1926; extra-ordinary professor of botany 1932; interim director of the Institute 1934-1936; director of the Institute and Botanical Garden 1936; on active service in World War II 1940-1943, regular professor of botany 1950, from 1964 emeritus professor.
+**Abbreviated name**: *Widder*

 #### Herbarium and types